ianrastall/text-utils/tutorials/ada/tutorial-ada-05.md

 In everyday programming, errors are inevitable—whether it's a missing file, invalid user input, or a network timeout.
 How we handle these errors determines whether our programs crash unexpectedly or recover gracefully.
 Ada's exception handling system transforms error management from an afterthought into a first-class design element with precise semantics and verifiable properties.
 This tutorial explores Ada's robust approach to exceptions, showing how to build systems that fail safely rather than catastrophically.
 You'll learn to design error handling strategies that not only recover from problems but also prove their correctness—turning what is often a source of fragility into a foundation for reliability.

-#### 1.0.0.1 Error Management Philosophy

 > **Traditional approach:** "Let's try to avoid errors and handle the ones we anticipate"
 >
 > **Ada approach:** "Let's design for failure and prove our recovery strategies work"

 This fundamental shift in perspective is what makes Ada uniquely suited for building reliable software across diverse domains.
 Whether you're developing a home automation system, a personal finance application, or a data processing tool, Ada's exception system provides the tools to handle errors predictably and safely.

-## 1.1 Why Exception Handling Matters in General Programming
+## 5.1 Why Exception Handling Matters in General Programming

 Most programming languages treat exceptions as a secondary concern—something to handle only when absolutely necessary.
 Ada flips this perspective: exceptions are a core part of the design process.
 Consider a simple calculator application: